bapeca/bapeca.github.io/index.md

 ### Competition Details

-Teams of 1-3 students will be select either beginner (less than year of programming experience) or advanced divisions in registration.
+Teams of 1-3 students will select either beginner (less than year of programming experience) or advanced divisions in registration.

 Upon arriving, teams will be given time to set-up and read an input text file and give an output using the coding language of their choice.
+Assistance will be provided for students who choose Java, Python, or C#.
+Students who choose a different language must know how to read text input from a text file beforehand.

 Teams will be given 2 hours and 45 minutes for round 1.
 Both beginner and advanced divisions will be given the same 10 questions of easy to moderate difficulty.
 Each of these questions will be worth 50 points.
 The advanced division will have access to 5 additional, difficult questions.
 Each of these questions will be worth 75 points.

 Upon completing questions, teams will be given an input file from a judge, who will verify the output from the particpant's terminal.
-If the output is correct, they will be awarded points, if not, they will still be able to gain points later if their output is correct then, but 5 points will be reduced from each incorrect submission.
+If the output is correct, they will be awarded points.
+If it is not correct, they will still be able to gain points later if their output is correct, but the point reward will be reduced by 5 points for each incorrect submission.

 Teams will be given 45 minutes for round 2, where they will be given 45 minutes to create the most efficient solution to a single, shared problem.
 Judges will then determine which is the most efficient and an additional 175 points will be given to the team with the most efficient solution, with 2nd place 150 points, 3rd place 125 points, and so on.